 Turning your startup into a partnership can come with some compromises.
-Often though, these aren’t deal breakers and there can be more benefits than not.
+Often though, these aren’t deal-breakers, and there can be more benefits than not.
 First, a partnership means you’re at least splitting costs.
 When you’re just beginning, this can prove very valuable.

-Smart Funding Isn’t Only About Bringing in Money
+Smart Funding Isn’t Only About Bringing In Money

 Smart funding is also about spending what you have wisely.
-If you’re looking for funding from a loan, you’ll need a business plan.
+If you’re looking for funding from a loan, you’ll need a solid business plan.
 To raise your chances, you need to show that you plan on spending it wisely.

 First of all, use all the free or cheap resources available to you.
 For printing and flyers, libraries often allow you to print either for free or for very little.
 Local small business associations are a gift for startups too.